KellyCHI22/JavaScript30/02-JS-and-CS-Clock/README.md

 ### My solution

-Added a `if/else` statement to prevent the second pointer to do weird transition behavior.
+Added a function to prevent pointers to do weird transition behavior at degree 90.
 Otherwise it's mostly the same as example solution.

-Also added numbers and the circle in the middle for styling purpose.
+Also added numbers and changed color and width of pointers for styling purpose.

 ```javascript
 const secondPointer = document.querySelector('.second-hand')